ph9ii/broccoli-shop/readme.md

 CustomThrottleRequest, Localization, SignatureMiddleware, TransformInput.

 ## Mail
-UserCreated: send user a verification code.
+- UserCreated: send user a verification code.
-UserMailChanged: send email when user email changed.
+- UserMailChanged: send email when user email changed.

 ## Testing & Factories
-- Run full test suit by running --vendor/bin/phpunit, we are using sqlite for testing and testing helpers.
+Run full test suit by running --vendor/bin/phpunit.
+- We are using sqlite for testing and testing helpers.
---Available Tests: BuyersFeatureTest, ProductsFeatureTest, UsersFeatureTest, ProducTest(Unit).
+-- Available Tests: BuyersFeatureTest, ProductsFeatureTest, UsersFeatureTest, ProducTest(Unit).
 - Factiories: We are using model factory to fake data into database for testing.

 ## Application Hacking